mjcaldev/banking-app/README.md

-# 🏦 Banking App — Fintech MVP
+# 🌱 Aveno — Banking App

 **Live Preview:** https://mjcal-fintech-one.vercel.app/sign-in

+Aveno is a modern banking platform built with provision, growth, care, and stability in mind.

 ---